ui5-community/babel-plugin-transform-modules-ui5/README.md

 Instance props either get added to the constructor or to the `onInit` function (for controllers).

 Before version 7.x, they could also get added directly to the `SomeClass.extend(..)` config object, but not anymore now.
 So if you still want a prop in the extend object, it's best to use a static prop.
-However, there are some exception where it is known that UI5 expects certain properties in the extend object, like `renderer`, `metadata` and `overrides`<!-- and some configurable cases related to controller extensions (see below)-->.
+However, there are some exception where it is known that UI5 expects certain properties in the extend object, like `renderer`, `metadata` and `overrides` and some configurable cases related to controller extensions (see below).

 Refer to the next section to see the logic for determining if `constructor` or `onInit` is used as the init function for class properties.